grking/python-wayland/docs/naming.md

 ## Wayland/Python Naming Conflicts

+Wayland interfaces use the original Wayland naming convention by default rather than being renamed to a more Pythonic form.
+This ensures that [Wayland API documentation](https://python-wayland.org/wayland) and other Wayland references remain directly applicable when using this library.

 Wayland identifiers that collide with Python builtin keywords are renamed to end with an underscore.
 There are very few of these.
 The list of known protocols that have changes are:

 * `wayland.wl_registry.global` renamed to `global_`